earthly/website/blog/_posts/2021-07-16-python-matplotlib-docker.md

 ## Installing Matplotlib in Alpine Linux

-On Alpine, or an Alpine-based docker image, installing `matplotlib` involves compiling it from source, and you need to have its dependencies in place to make this work:
+On Alpine, or an Alpine-based docker image, it's _possible_ to install `matplotlib`; however it will involve compiling it from source as pip does not provide any pre-compiled binaries -- this will take quite a bit of time.
+If you don't mind compiling from source, you will need to have its dependencies in place to make this work:

 ``` Docker
  FROM python:3.6-alpine